-This year McArthur School will once again be introducing an effective way for students to be aware of their emotions and feelings in an effort to help them identify them and teach them methods of dealing with them in a positive way to reduce negative behaviours and increasing the positive things students do to have more happy and productive days.
+This year McArthur School will be introducing the Zone's of Regulation school wide as an effective way for students to be aware of their emotions and feelings in an effort to help them identify them and teach them methods of dealing with them in a positive way to reduce negative behaviours and increasing the positive things students do to have more happy and productive days.
 There are four zones that the children can experience: the Red Zone, the Yellow Zone, the Green Zone and the Blue Zone.

 The Red Zone describes the more intense emotions which lead to anger, rage, terror and others which indicate a student is “out of control”.

 The Yellow Zone is used to describe such emotions as: stress, frustration, silliness, anxiety, the wiggles and other such behaviours but they are still showing some control over them.